-7. CONTRACTUAL OBLIGATIONS
+9. CONTRACTUAL OBLIGATIONS

-The agreement between the society and Wood PLC (formerly AMEC Foster Wheeler) has been extended for July 1, 2018 - June 30, 2019.
+The agreement between the society and Wood PLC has been extended for a three-year period of July 1, 2019 - June 30, 2022.
 The agreement states that Wood PLC will provide the following services to the society: